 “ The estimation of nearest color temperature has been facilitated by the preparation of a mixture diagram on which is shown a family of straight lines intersecting the Planckian locus; each straight line corresponds approximately to the locus of points representing stimuli of chromaticity more closely resembling that of the Planckian radiator at the intersection than that of any other Planckian radiator. ” (771)

 The CIE adopted Judd’s proposal for isotemperature lines, but the concept was updated with the CIE 1960 uniform chromaticity scale (UCS) diagram, which was not available in 1936.
 The isotemperature lines are perpendicular to the Planckian locus in the CIE 1960 UCS diagram, but not in other color spaces (Note: The CIE 1960 UCS diagram has some advantages over other color spaces, and the ease of calculating isotemperature lines is one of them).
 The chromaticities of the CIE 1960 UCS diagram are denoted by u and v to distinguish the color space from the CIE 1931 (x, y) chromaticity diagram.
-The u, v chromaticity coordinates in the CIE 1960 UCS diagram can be translated to other color spaces.
-Therefore, we use the convenience of the perpendicular relationship in the CIE 1960 UCS diagram to calculate the isotemperature lines and then translate those u, v chromaticity coordinates of the isotemperature lines to any other color space that is useful.
+The CIE provides equations that enable a conversion of chromaticity coordinates from one CIE color space to another.
+Therefore, we use the convenience of the perpendicular relationship in the CIE 1960 UCS diagram to determine the correlated color temperature of a light source by plotting the isotemperature line from a given set of u, v chromaticity coordinates for the light source to the Planckian locus.
+We can also translate the coordinates of any given isotemperature line in the CIE 1960 UCS diagram to any other color space that is useful.

 The correlated color temperature scale has been, and continues to be, a useful means for companies to describe light sources and for users to specify lighting requirements.
 But there has been some confusion because the metric is not precise and is not comprehensive.
 For example, light sources with the same correlated color temperature can deliver different color rendering indices (CRI).
 If you are working in an environment where color rendering is important, then I recommend getting three metrics for a light source: 1) the correlated color temperature, 2) the white-point chromaticities in one of the CIE chromaticity diagrams, and 3) the color rendering index.